lumetix-io/CleanDup/README.md

 No. All processing is 100% local.

 ### **Is deletion reversible?**
 Yes.
-Files are moved to Trash/Recycle Bin unless you choose permanent deletion.
+Files are moved to Trash/Recycle Bin unless permanently deleted.

 ### **Does it support external drives?**
 Yes — USB, SSD, HDD, and network‑mounted drives.

 ### **Does CleanDup modify my files?**
-No. It only reads file metadata and content for hashing.
+No. It only reads metadata and content for hashing.

-### **Is there a command‑line version?**
+### **Is there a CLI version?**
 Planned in the roadmap.

 ---